 Resource Requirement Teaching/training venue The venue must meet acceptable health and safety standards and have sufficient: size, floor surfaces, seating, writing surfaces, toilet facilities, ventilation, lighting, heating, access, exits, cleanliness, absence of distracting noise.
 Signage should be used to notify others that assessments are being carried out.
-The training venue must also allow for outdoor contextualised training and assessment relevant to the qualification, with access to a 'forest school area' or similar: Lightly wooded, eg a forest clearing Not far from shelter Easy access for emergency services Audio visual (AV) equipment and training aids Sufficient AV equipment and training aids to facilitate learning using varying teaching methods.
+Audio visual (AV) equipment and training aids Sufficient AV equipment and training aids to facilitate learning using varying teaching methods.
 Resuscitation manikins (child and adult) A minimum ratio of 1 manikin (of each age group) to every 4 learners to facilitate training and assessment of rescue breaths, chest compressions, back blows, chest thrusts/abdominal thrusts and Automated External Defibrillation (AED) pad placement.
 If fewer resuscitation manikins are provided, adjust learning hours/lesson plans accordingly to make sure learners are not disadvantaged.
 AED trainers A minimum of 1 AED trainer to every 4 learners.
 If fewer AED trainers are provided, adjust learning hours/lesson plans accordingly to make sure learners are not disadvantaged.

 Bandages and dressings Sufficient clean bandages, dressings and other items commonly found in a first aid kit to facilitate training and assessment.
-Choking vest/manikins Suitable choking vests or manikins to facilitate training and assessment of back blows and abdominal thrusts.
-Hygiene Sufficient procedures to maintain hygiene when using resuscitation manikins and other training equipment.
-Outdoor specific equipment Emergency shelter/bivvy bagMat/insulting materialOutdoor first aid kit content
+Adrenaline Auto-Injector (AAI) training devices A selection of Adrenaline Auto-Injector training devices with at least one of the following: Jext EpiPen Hygiene Sufficient procedures to maintain hygiene when using resuscitation manikins and other training equipment.